Implied Volatility Expansions for VIX Options in Forward Variance Models: Mixed-kernel forward variance models

 In the mixed-kernel forward variance model, the VIX option price approximation given in \eqref{eq:vix_opt_price_approx_mixed_kernel} does not admit a closed-form expression.
 Thus, the formula cannot be rewritten directly in the form of call \eqref{eq:vix_call_proxy_single_kernel} and put \eqref{eq:vix_put_proxy_single_kernel} price approximations as in the single-kernel case.
-However, they can still be rewritten in terms of a one-dimensional integral representation that resembles a BS price formula and its derivatives.
+However, they can still be expressed as a one-dimensional integral representation that resembles a BS price formula and its derivatives.

 \begin{proposition}(\cite[Corollary 6.3.2]{bourgey2020stochastic}) Define the function \eqlnostar{eq:func_h}{ h(x) := \sum_{j=1}^{2} \lambda_j \,\ee^{\mu_{P,j}+\sigma_{P,j}\,x}, \qquad x \in \Rb, } and let $A := h^{-1} (\ee^{2k})$, where $\ee^k$ denotes the VIX option strike.
-Then, the leading-order term $\Eb [ \varphi (\VIX_{T,P}^2) ]$ of the VIX call, put and futures, appearing in \eqref{eq:main_term_mixed_kernel} can be written as, for $j \in \{1,2\}$,
+Then, the leading-order term $\Eb [ \varphi (\VIX_{T,P}^2) ]$ of the VIX call, put, and futures, appearing in \eqref{eq:main_term_mixed_kernel} can be written as, for $j \in \{1,2\}$,